 There is a very similar procedure for correcting vision problems called LASIK.
 Still the most common form of corrective eye surgery, this method involves permanently "scraping away" the cells in the epithelium in order to expose the cornea.
 There is a closely-related variant of LASEK known as epi-LASIK.
 While almost identical to LASEK, this particular procedure doesn't involve the use of an alcohol wash.
 Instead, the surgeon separates the epithelium from the rest of the eye with a special tool - almost like a blunt blade.
 This might be a better option if the surgeon is worried about you potentially having an adverse reaction to alcohol.

-In most cases, a local anaesthetic is administered, so there won't be much pain.
+In most cases, a local anesthetic is administered, so there won't be much pain.
 However, there could well be a lot of discomfort.
 You may feel like you have a foreign object in your eye during the procedure - and for several days after.
 This procedure involves temporarily removing the outer layer of your eye.
 The nature of such a procedure makes a lot of people very nervous.
 Speak to your surgeon if you have any specific concerns about what lies ahead.

 For the first few days immediately after the procedure, expect a lot of irritation in your eye.
 For a time, it might feel as though you have something quite large in it.
 You'll have to fight the temptation to rub or scratch your eyes.
 You'll probably have to wear a bandage for a week or so after the procedure.
 But don't be disappointed if you don't have 20/20 vision right away.
 It can take up to 12 months before the full effects of LASEK are apparent.
 Not all procedures end with 20/20 vision.
 Temper your expectations.
 Your eyesight will improve, but by how much depends on a range of factors.